usmanr149/urmlblog/_drafts/2022-09-10-Implenting-SSD-TF2.md

 ## Implementing SSD in Tensorflow 2.0

 Now that we have an understanding of the theory behind SSD model architecture, we can now implement the model in Tensorflow 2.0.
 I have already covered how to generate anchor boxes in a <a href="https://usmanr149.github.io/urmlblog/computer%20vision/2022/09/09/SSD-Anchorboxes.html" target="_blank">previous post</a> so I will not go over them here.
 Once we have the default boxes we can then match these default boxes with the ground truth boxes.
-One thing to note is that the method to generate default boxes covered in my previous blogs outputs the boxes in centroid representation: $[cx, cy, w, h]$, to calculate IOUs between two rectangles it is best to represent to use the the corners representation: $[xmin, ymin, xmax, ymax]$.
+One thing to note is that the method to generate default boxes covered in my previous blogs outputs the boxes in centroid representation: $[cx, cy, w, h]$, to calculate IOUs between two rectangles it is best to represent to use the corners representation: $[xmin, ymin, xmax, ymax]$.

 ![_config.yml]({{ site.baseurl }}/images/SSD/Centroid Representation.jpg)
 *Centroid box representation on right, corner representation on left.*